Kaley Cuoco’s Camp Pushes Back Against Rumors That She And Karl Cook Are Headed For Divorce

 As The Inquisitr noted, this is not the first time that Kaley and her team have thrown cold water on the divorce reports.
 Last week, she took to her Instagram story to call out the report from Life & Style, noting that the outlet contacted her and her husband asking for a reply and setting a deadline for their response.
 Kaley shared a screenshot of the message and joked to her followers that it was a difficult call.

 “We have till tomorrow to comment!!!
-Phew lemme ponder my response…” Cuoco wrote alongside the screenshot of the message.
+Phew lemme ponder my response…” Kaley wrote alongside the screenshot of the message.

 The new story from Gossip Cop seems to confirm this denial and provides more context about why the couple is living apart.

 There have been no public signs of trouble between Kaley and Karl, who often speak glowingly of each other.
-Kaley frequently shares pictures and video of her husband in her Instagram feed and Instagram Stories as well, showing that all appears well between them.
+Kaley frequently shares pictures and video of her husband in her Instagram feed and Instagram stories as well, showing that all appears well between them.

 As Gossip Cop noted, Kaley and Karl have long been a target for tabloid speculation, with a series of reports claiming that the were headed for divorce, starting almost immediately after their marriage in summer 2018.
 None of these reports have been on the mark, and nearly all cited unnamed sources.